yasinghasmi/Bplus_TimeStability_LHCb/README.md

 - **MC_fitting.ipynb**: Fits the Monte Carlo datasets to extract the signal shape parameters (Crystal Ball means, widths, and tail parameters).
 Since MC samples are free of background, these parameters can later be used to constrain fits in real data, improving robustness and reducing systematics.

+- **branching_ratio_block_plotting.ipynb**: Plots the branching ratio and total error (statistical + external) for all 4 blocks.

 - **efficiency_ratio_block.ipynb**: Plots efficiency ratios for each block, using values manually provided from branching_ratio_calculation.ipynb.

 - **nPV_per_fill.ipynb**: Checks the number of primary vertices in each fill.
 It produces plots of the average and standard deviation of nPV across blocks.

 - **branching_ratio_calculation.ipynb**: Calculates the branching ratio and its uncertainties (both statistical and external).
 It also computes yield and efficiency ratios based on the fitted data.

-- **branching_ratio_plotting.ipynb**: Compares the branching fraction results against world averages (PDG) and measurements from other experiments such as Belle and BaBar.
+- **branching_ratio_vs_world_plot.ipynb**: Compares the branching fraction results against world averages (PDG) and measurements from other experiments such as Belle and BaBar.

+- **block5_analysis.ipynb**: Loads Block 5 and per fill ROOT data, performs B⁺ mass fits (2CB+exp) to write sWeights, computes χ² diagnostics, plots per fill normalized PID histograms, and generates a by fill signal/background table and graph.

 **License**: MIT